jeffersonHsieh/T2R-Project/README.md

 ./setup.sh;
 ./build.sh;
 ```
+For Windows you can just download the precompiled binaries from releases.

 4. Build Airsim RosBridge using Catkin
+For Windows, you would do the following steps in WSL2.
 ```
 pip install "git+https://github.com/catkin/catkin_tools.git#egg=catkin_tools"
 sudo apt update && sudo apt install gcc-8 g++-8